Rongronggg9/RSS-to-Telegram-Bot/docs/deployment-guide.md

 ## Option 2: Railway.app

-> Railway accounts without any verified payment method or prepaid balance can only consume 500 execution hours per month, which means that RSStT will be paused after 500 hours of uptime.
-> To get rid of the execution time limit, either associate a credit/debit card to your account or prepaid $5 **once**.
+> ~~Railway accounts without any verified payment method or prepaid balance can only consume 500 execution hours per month, which means that RSStT will be paused after 500 hours of uptime.
+To get rid of the execution time limit, either associate a credit/debit card to your account or prepaid $5 **once**.
 You will get $5 free credit each month without execution time limit, which is pretty enough for RSStT.
-Except the prepaid balance (if you don't want to associate a credit/debit card), hosting RSStT should be free of charge.
+Except the prepaid balance (if you don't want to associate a credit/debit card), hosting RSStT should be free of charge.~~
+> [Railway no longer offers free plans](https://blog.railway.app/p/pricing-and-plans-migration-guide-2023).
+Deploying RSStT on Railway could cost you at least $5 per month (Hobby Plan).

 ### Deploy